 Frequently Asked Questions

-The national average is $4,700 per hire for non-executive roles, according to SHRM's 2025 Benchmarking Report.
-However, a "good" cost-per-hire depends on your industry and role type.
-Retail averages $2,700 while healthcare runs $9,000-$12,000.
-Benchmark against your own industry and role mix rather than the national average alone.
+A “good” cost per hire benchmark starts at the SHRM 2025 national average of $5,475 for standard roles, but that figure masks major industry variation.
+Retail averages $2,700 while healthcare runs $9,000–$12,000.
+Compare your cost per hire benchmarks against your own industry and role mix rather than the national average alone.

-Use the SHRM/ANSI formula: Cost-Per-Hire = (Total Internal Recruiting Costs + Total External Recruiting Costs) / Total Number of Hires.
+The SHRM/ANSI cost per hire formula is: Cost Per Hire = (Total Internal Recruiting Costs + Total External Recruiting Costs) / Total Number of Hires.
 Internal costs include recruiter salaries, ATS software, and referral bonuses.
 External costs cover job boards, agencies, background checks, and advertising.
-Measure quarterly for the most actionable data.
+SHRM recommends measuring quarterly for the most actionable data.

 What is the biggest driver of high cost-per-hire?